oracle/coherence/README.md

 ## Contributing

-Interested in contributing?
-See our contribution [guidelines](CONTRIBUTING.md) for details.
+This project welcomes contributions from the community.
+Before submitting a pull request, please [review our contribution guide](./CONTRIBUTING.md)

 ## Security